Before getting started...

 Become a Budgeto expert by watching the other videos available!
 These training videos can be found in our Multimedia Gallery (Be sure to check back often, as more videos are in the works!).

 Click here to access the Budgeto Multimedia Gallery

 During your first visit, your SALES section will be empty (even if you have imported some accounting/historical data).

 STEP 1: General information about your product:

-7- SAVE: This is the last step once you're done.
+8- SAVE: This is the last step once you're done.
 Remember to save your work or else your information will be lost.